stevix77/BetFriends/README.md

 - [x] authenticate

 Usually, the approach is to make all of usecases with a language and switch to an other after.
 I wanted to doing differently and change language after each usecase.
 I am a C# .net developer, so it's possible that I'm writing code with few languages that you have never seen elsewhere or that we could write better or differently.
-I give you details in each project folder

 # Backend